Israel recovers bodies of six captives held in Gaza

 “Israel refuses to come down to reality,” he told Al Jazeera.
 “That’s the problem.
 And it cost the life of Israeli hostages.”

-In a statement, US President Joe Biden said he was “devastated and outraged” of the death of the six captives, including Israeli American Goldberg-Polin.
+In a statement, US President Joe Biden said he was “devastated and outraged” of the death of the six captives, including Israeli-American Goldberg-Polin.

-Biden, who has has backed and funded Israeli bombardment of Gaza, pledged that “Hamas leaders will pay for these crimes.
+Biden, whose administration has has backed and funded Israeli bombardment of Gaza, pledged that “Hamas leaders will pay for these crimes.
 And we will keep working around the clock for a deal to secure the release of the remaining hostages.”

 A ceasefire deal put forth by Biden in May, which called for release of captives, was rejected by Netanyahu.